Airdate: January 2, 2010

 - Laser-Guided Karma: After everything SpongeBob did throughout Puffy Fluffy's stay, the monster rightfully rewards him by nearly devouring him whole.

 - Naïve Animal Lover: This episode certainly showcases SpongeBob as one.
-He's too fooled by the nudibranch's cuteness to realize how dangerous it is, completely ignoring the seller's warning and stealing it without paying.
+He's too fooled by Puffy Fluffy's cuteness to realize how dangerous it is, completely ignoring the seller's warning and stealing it without paying.

-- Never My Fault: SpongeBob blames Gary like it's the snail's fault for disturbing Puffy Fluffy, even though it's obvious to him that the pet is dangerous.
+- Never My Fault: SpongeBob blames Gary like it's the snail's fault for disturbing Puffy Fluffy, even though it's obvious to him (and the audience) that the pet is dangerous.

 - Not What It Looks Like: Whenever SpongeBob is about to come back, Puffy Fluffy notices and returns to his cute appearance, leaving Gary to blame.